 The Florida Department of Management Services, Division of Retirement ("Division"), is part of the primary government of the State of Florida and is responsible for administering the Florida Retirement System Pension Plan and Other State-Administered Systems ("System").
 The School participates in two defined benefit plans administered by the Division.
-Beginning with the fiscal year ended June 30, 2014, the Division issued a publicly-available, audited comprehensive annual financial report ("CAFR") on behalf of the System that includes financial statements, notes and required supplementary information for each of the pension plans.
-Detailed information about the plans is provided in the CAFR which is available online at www.dms.myflorida.com/workforce\operations/retirement/publications.
+The Division issued a publicly-available, audited comprehensive annual financial report ("CAFR") on behalf of the System that includes financial statements, notes and required supplementary information for each of the pension plans.
+Detailed information about the plans is provided in the CAFR which is available online or by contracting the Division.

 The Florida Retirement System ("FRS") Pension Plan is a cost-sharing, multiple-employer qualified defined benefit pension plan with a Deferred Retirement Option Program ("DROP") available for eligible employees.
 The FRS was established and is administered in accordance with Chapter 121, Florida Statutes.
+The Florida Legislature establishes and amends the contribution requirements and benefit terms of the FRS Pension Plan.
 Retirees receive a lifetime pension benefit with joint and survivor payment options.
-FRS membership is compulsory for employees filling regularly established positions in a state agency, county agency, state university, state community college, or district school board, unless restricted from FRS membership under sections 121.053 and 121.122, Florida Statutes, or allowed to participate in a defined contribution plan in lieu of FRS membership.
+FRS membership is compulsory for employees filling regularly established positions in a state agency, county agency, state university, state community college, or district school board, unless restricted from FRS membership under sections 121.053 and 121.122, Florida Statutes, or allowed to participate in a non-integrated defined contribution plan in lieu of FRS membership.

 Participation by cities, municipalities, special districts, charter schools and metropolitan planning organizations is optional.

 The Retiree Health Insurance Subsidy ("HIS") Program is a cost-sharing, multiple-employer defined benefit pension plan established and administered in accordance with section 112.363, Florida Statutes.
+The Florida Legislature establishes and amends the contribution requirements and benefit terms of the HIS Program.
 The benefit is a monthly payment to assist retirees of the state-administered retirement systems in paying their health insurance costs.
-For the fiscal year ended June 30, 2014, eligible retirees and beneficiaries received a monthly HIS payment equal to the number of years of service credited at retirement multiplied by \$5.
+For the fiscal year ended June 30, 2015, eligible retirees and beneficiaries received a monthly HIS payment equal to the number of years of service credited at retirement multiplied by \$5.
 The minimum payment is \$30 and the maximum payment is \$150 per month, pursuant to section 112.363, Florida Statutes.
 To be eligible to receive a HIS benefit, a retiree under one of the state-administered retirement systems must provide proof of eligible health insurance coverage, which can include Medicare.

 Employee contributions required pursuant to section 121.71(3), Florida Statutes, are accounted for by the FRS as employer-paid employee contributions and are treated as employer contributions under 26 U.S.C. s.
 414(h)(2) allowing these contributions to be deducted on a pretax basis.
 Pension expense reported by the School does not include these amounts.

 Total employer contributions are determined on a uniform basis (blended rate) as required by Part III of Chapter 121, Florida Statutes.
-Employer contributions reflected in the financial statements represent contributions to the defined benefit plans and do not equal total blended contributions remitted by the employer.
+Employer contributions reflected in the financial statements represent contributions specific to each defined benefit plans and do not equal total blended contributions remitted by the employer.

 Contribution rates were as follows:

 Percent of Gross Salary

-Class or Plan Employee Employer (A)
+Employee Employer (A)

-Florida Retirement System, Regular 3% 7.37%
+Florida Retirement System, Regular 3% 7.26%

 Florida Retirement System, Reemployed Retiree (B) (B)

-- (A) Employer rates include 1.26% for the Retiree Health Insurance Subsidy and 0.04% for administration of the Florida Retirement System Investment Plan and provision of educational tools for both plans, and any applicable unfunded actuarial liability rates. - (B) Contribution rates are dependent upon the retirement class in which reemployed.
+- (A) Employer rates include 1.66% for the Retiree Health Insurance Subsidy and 0.04% for administration of the Florida Retirement System Investment Plan and provision of educational tools for both plans, and any applicable unfunded actuarial liability rates. - (B) Contribution rates are dependent upon the retirement class in which reemployed.

-Information about the employer's proportionate share of the collective net pension liability
+Information about the Employer's Proportionate Share of the Collective Net Pension Liability